jhead/dog-vision/README.md

 This was vibe coded just to see like my dog for fun, don't hate me.

+It runs fully client-side in your browser, nothing gets uploaded to a server.

 (the rest of this was written by AI)

 ## About